perfecttwins77/perfecttwins77/README.md

 - 👋 Hi, I’m @perfecttwins77
-- 👀 I’m interested in web development
+- 👀 Aspiring Full stack developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 Skilled in HTML and CSS, I’m currently learning JavaScript and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with ALX SE Program Projects
 - 📫 How to reach me ...

 <!---